NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/running.md

 ### Using the LaunchService
 This class is provided by the Sopias4-Framework which can run each node and launch file which is installed on the system.
 It basically runs the corresponding terminal commands in a own shell process.

+## Run nodes from a specific ROS Domain ID
+Sometimes you want to run your ROS systems in another ROS Domain ID which isnt set by default.
+For this purpose, you can run `export ROS_DOMAIN_ID=<your desired id>` inside the terminal and all following nodes which are launched from that terminal session are run inside this domain.
+Note: The change only applies to the used terminal session.
+If you open a new terminal session, then you have to rerun this step.